newrelic/newrelic-agent-control/docs/README.md

     agent_type: "newrelic/infra-agent:0.1.0"
 ```

-- `opamp` defines the required attributes to establish the connection with backend.
+- `opamp` defines the required attributes to establish the connection with the backend.
 - `agents` defines which agents should be running on the target environment.
 A built-in or custom agent type and version definition is expected.

 ### Agent Values File